Costco Black Friday 2018 deals arrive: $250 iPad, $300 Dyson and more

 This Bose on-ear wireless model is an old favorite of ours.
 And our one major complaint -- the high price -- is dramatically mitigated by Costco's Black Friday promotion.

-Costco hasn't announced the final price for this Xbox One S bundle which includes the console, two controllers and a 3-month game pass.
+Costco hasn't announced the final price for this Xbox One S bundle which includes the console, two controllers and a 3-month Game Pass membership.
 The game system, which usually comes with only one controller, typically sells for about $400.
 An additional controller retails for about $50.
-And the game pass costs $10 per month.
+And the Game Pass costs $10 per month.
 You do the math.

 Fitbit Versa with two bands for $50 off